-- The child may feel it will make him or her more separate from peers. - O Let your child know that you want to tell the school so that someone can help and support him or her, not to have the child singled out and "othered" by teacher, peers, or school personnel. - School may be the only place the child feels like himself, or "normal" where the child doesn't have to think about ALS. - O School can be a safe haven, a place where the child is a kid, not a caregiver, and not a kid who has a parent with ALS. - Check in with your child before you talk to the school.
+School may be the only place the child feels like himself, or "normal"- where the child doesn't have to think about ALS.
+School can be a safe haven, a place where the child is a kid, not a caregiver, and not a kid who has a parent with ALS.
+Because of this, check in with your child before you talk to the school.
 This does not mean the school should be in the dark, but that they need to know where the child is and what the child needs at the time.

-- O Let your youth know he or she is not required to visit the social worker or talk to the teacher, but that having the school know what is going on will be helpful and may give the youth a different adult to talk with and from whom to get support. - Assure your youth of the confidentiality of the adults in the school, which may help to alleviate fears.
+While the school may have wonderful in-house social workers and counselors, let your youth know he or she is not required to visit the social worker or talk to the teacher.
+Remind them they can decide, but letting key school personnel know what is going may give the youth a different adult to talk with and from whom to get support.

-However you and your youth decide to address school, we hope that this section provides support for both you and your child.
+Assure your youth of the confidentiality rules that apply to school employees.
+This may help alleviate fears.
+However you and your youth decide to address the school, we hope that this section provides support for both of you.
 The amount of time spent at school underscores the need to have the conversation early and often, making sure your child/youth receives the maximum amount of support.

-DEATH, DYING, LOSS, AND GRIEF
+CHAPTER 4 DEATH, DYING, LOSS, AND GRIEF

 "I don't know how to describe it.

-Kinda made me really upset because, yeah everybody's gonna die, but like my mom is gonna die, like, more than likely way before the average person.
+Kinda made me really upset because,

+yeah everybody's gonna die, but like

+my mom is gonna die, like, more than

+likely way before the average person.

 And, like, I don't know.
+Like, dealing

-Like, dealing every day, like, knowing that each day she's, like, getting worse and worse . . . it just . . .
+every day, like, knowing that each day

+she's, like, getting worse and worse...

+it just...
 I don't know.
-It makes me . . . upset."
+It makes me...

+upset."